sxaxmz/Smoker-Diary/README.md

                                                                       # Smoker-Diary
+                             Smoker-Diary is an Android app used to help smokers track their smoking habit on a daily basis.
                                                                       #ExistingCode:
                              Run all the basic functionality for the app(Track cig based on number of smoked cig and timestamp.)